 Pretty soon, in Q3, ASML will ship its first full-fledged EUV production scanner, the NXE:3400C.
 Many more machines will follow: the NXE:3400C will be the IC industry’s EUV workhorse until 2021, unless ASML decides to develop another NXE-model or two before moving to the next (and last) generation of 0.33 NA scanners, called NXE Next.
 These NXE Next machines will take advantage of components designed for 0.55 NA (or High NA) scanners to further improve performance.
 High NA itself is scheduled to be introduced in 2023.

-Originally, the first NXE:3400C shipment was supposed to happen at a later date.
+Originally, the first NXE:3400C shipment was slated for a later date.
 ASML accelerated its introduction last year when chipmakers got convinced of EUV’s viability and started ordering more scanners than ASML could build.
 Quickly ramping up production capacity in Veldhoven and Oberkochen proved impossible, but by moving up delivery of better spec’d machines, IC makers are expected to be able to meet their capacity needs after all.

 The NXE:3400C is indeed faster than its predecessors.
 On the Q2 conference call, ASML CEO Peter Wennink told investors and analysts his engineers recently demonstrated the targeted throughput of 170 wafers per hour.
 A fully upgraded NXE:3400B, its predecessor, processes up to 155 wafers per hour.